14 Writing

 14.4.3 Responsible citation

 Make sure you read articles before you cite them.
-Stang, Jonas, and Poole (2018) reports a cautionary tale in which a commentary criticizing a methodological tool was frequently cited as supporting the use of that tool!
+Stang, Jonas, and Poole (2018) report a cautionary tale in which a commentary criticizing a methodological tool was frequently cited as supporting the use of that tool!
 It seems that many authors had not read the paper they were citing, which is both misleading and embarrassing.

 Try to avoid selective or uncritical citation.
-It is misleading to cite only research that supports your argument and ignoring research that doesn’t.
+It is misleading to cite only research that supports your argument and ignore research that doesn’t.
 You should provide a balanced account of prior work, including contradictory evidence.
 Make sure to evaluate and integrate evidence from prior studies, rather than simply describing them.
 Remember—every study has limitations.

 14.5 Chapter summary: Writing